cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 ### Getting Started
 Getting started with Action Mailbox is a pretty familiar process

-To install ActionMailbox run the following commands
+To install Action Mailbox run the following commands

 ```bash
 $ bin/rails action_mailbox:install
 $ bin/rails db:migrate
 ```

-The install task creates a ApplicationMailbox and a new migration for the InboundEmails.
+The install task creates an `ApplicationMailbox` and a new migration for the InboundEmails.

 ```
  bin/rails action_mailbox:install